 What’s Your Story, Really?

-We talk a lot about our stories and how they mingle with our branding.
-But have you really done a deep dive into your personal journey from day one?
 When you go back in your history, you can reflect on and search for situations, events, and challenges where you developed strengths from dealing with those times.

 For instance, one of my first jobs was in a small retail clothing store in my town’s center.
 The store was never busy, and they started to cut my hours shortly after I started working there.
-Then one day the husband fired me.
+Then one day, the husband fired me.
 He said he thought I was stealing.
-At 15 years old, I was embarrassed and mortified and so upset that I had been accused of this.
-Looking back now I can see that he was probably also embarrassed and did not want to admit that the business was failing.
-I also think he didn’t want to pay unemployment so he fired me for something that would prevent that.
+At 15 years old, I was embarrassed and mortified, and so upset that I had been accused of this.
+Looking back now, I can see that he was probably also embarrassed and did not want to admit that the business was failing.
+I also think he didn’t want to pay unemployment, so he fired me for something that would prevent that.
 He chose pride and shame over honesty.

 It’s no surprise that honesty comes up as one of my top values and strengths in every test I take.
 I am honest in my content and with my clients, and I urge them to be honest and original in their content as well.